What Kind Of Deep Cycle Battery Is Actually The Best For RV Use?

 Can you use a deep cycle RV battery in a car?

-A true deep-cycle RV battery will not be able to deliver enough power to start a car.
+A true deep-cycle RV battery cannot deliver enough power to start a car.

-That being said some hybrid deep-cycle marine batteries are made to start boat engines, you may be able to get one of these to start a car but it’s not recommended.
+That being said, some hybrid deep-cycle marine batteries are made to start boat engines.
+You may get one of these to start a car, but it’s not recommended.

 Can you overcharge an RV battery?